V-Sekai/manuals/docs/decisions/20210529-setup-avatar-uploading-for-vrchat-on-linux.md

 Must install Windows mono package and use Windows target platform.

-Q?
-How to install unity package?

-A?

-1. Go to Assets > Import Packages > Custom Package
-2. Select all the files in the dialog.
+To install a Unity Package go to Assets > Import Packages > Custom Package and select all the files in the dialog.

 Install UniVRM from https://github.com/vrm-c/UniVRM/releases/download/v0.64.0/UniVRM-0.64.0_920c.unitypackage.